sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/monitor-server-resources.md

 {{< /code >}}

 {{% notice note %}}
-**NOTE**: Sensu does not download and install asset builds onto the system until they are needed for command execution.
+**NOTE**: Sensu does not download and install dynamic runtime asset builds onto the system until they are needed for command execution.
-Read [the asset reference](../../../operations/deploy-sensu/assets#asset-builds) for more information about asset builds.
+Read [the asset reference](../../../operations/deploy-sensu/assets#dynamic-runtime-asset-builds) for more information about dynamic runtime asset builds.
 {{% /notice %}}

 ## Create a check

-Now that the assets are registered, create a check named `check-cpu` that runs the command `check-cpu.rb -w 75 -c 90` with the `cpu-checks-plugins` and `sensu-ruby-runtime` assets at an interval of 60 seconds for all entities subscribed to the `system` subscription.
+Now that the dynamic runtime assets are registered, create a check named `check-cpu` that runs the command `check-cpu.rb -w 75 -c 90` with the `cpu-checks-plugins` and `sensu-ruby-runtime` dynamic runtime assets at an interval of 60 seconds for all entities subscribed to the `system` subscription.
 This check generates a warning event (`-w`) when CPU usage reaches 75% and a critical alert (`-c`) at 90%.

 {{< code shell >}}